wix/stylable/_docs/guides/theme-component-library.md

 ```
 ## Declaring Vars

-One of the markings of a theme is a standardization of styles across the application.
+One of the primary uses of themes is to standardise styles across an application.
 [Vars](../references/variables.md) offer a tools to standardize specific CSS values across the application.

-For example, the `cancelButton` variant of the `Button` component, will want to use the tone of Red used elsewhere in the application theme.
+For example, the cancelButton variant of the Button component needs to use the tone of Red used elsewhere in the application theme.

 ```css
 @namespace "Button";